david-develop/mastermind_scala/README.md

 ## Examples
 Please check this link: http://bog-c9-hack.holberton.us/2020/02/07/mastermind-with-scala-2/
 ## Prerequisites
+knowledge in programing language like Python, C or Java
 ## Built With

 All the code was write using scala 2.13.0  and jdk-8